PaddlePaddle/Paddle/doc/design/reader/README.md

 def train(reader, mapping, batch_size, total_pass):
 	for pass_idx in range(total_pass):
-		for mini_batch in minibatch_decorater(reader): # this loop will never end in online learning. do_forward_backward(mini_batch, mapping)
+		for mini_batch in make_minibatch(reader): # this loop will never end in online learning. do_forward_backward(mini_batch, mapping)
 ```